icgc-dcc/dcc-docs/docs/download/guide.md

 ```
 # Create the mount point
-mkdir /mnt/icgc
+sudo mkdir /mnt/icgc
+sudo chmod 777 /mnt/icgc/

 # Mount
-bin/score-client mount --mount-point /mnt/icgc
+bin/score-client mount --mount-point /mnt/icgc --cache-metadata
 ```

 **NOTE**: Please be advised it is not advisable to mount all files, it may take very long time.
 See following section how to mount fewer objects using manifest_id.

 To speed up subsequent mounts, one can specify the `--cache-metadata` flag above which will locally store an index of the file system.